2020 Colorado Rapids season

-The 2020 Colorado Rapids season is the club's twenty-fifth season of existence and their twenty-fifth consecutive season in Major League Soccer (MLS), the top flight of American soccer.
+The 2020 Colorado Rapids season was the club's twenty-fifth season of existence and their twenty-fifth consecutive season in Major League Soccer (MLS), the top flight of American soccer.
 The club qualified for the MLS Cup Playoffs for the first time since the 2016 season.
 Colorado were also set compete in the U.S. Open Cup before its cancellation.
 The season covers the period from October 7, 2019, to the conclusion of the MLS Cup Playoffs.

 Background

 Colorado finished the 2019 season 9th in the Western Conference table, and 16th overall in MLS.
 Kei Kamara lead Colorado with 14 goals across all competitions.
 The club fired head coach Anthony Hudson on May 1, 2019, following a nine-match winless streak to start the season.
 Conor Casey served as interim head coach until the hiring of Robin Fraser as the club's new head coach on August 25.
 Outside of MLS play, the Rapids played in the 2019 edition of the U.S. Open Cup, where they lost in the fourth round to New Mexico United.